When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Famous People Named Mary

-• Mary-Kate Olsen: American fashion designer and actor.
+• Mary-Kate Olsen: Famous American fashion designer and former child actress.

-• Mary Crawley: Character in the television series “Downton Abbey.”
+• Mary Crawley: The eldest daughter in the acclaimed series “Downton Abbey.”

 What Was Mary’s Real Name?